-Asset-related Benefit Liabilities – The actuary should apply professional judgment to appropriately value employee benefits when the benefit level is affected by the value of plan assets (for example, when benefit levels are linked to the return on plan assets (see paragraph 2.6.5) or depend on whether there is a surplus).
+Asset-related Benefit Liabilities –When the benefit level is affected by the value of plan assets (for example, when benefit levels are linked to the return on plan assets (see paragraph 2.6.6.) or depend on whether there is a surplus), the actuary should ensure that the valuation of the employee benefits is consistent with the nature of the linked assets.

-Asset Ceiling – When there is a surplus (that is, the fair value of plan assets exceeds the present value of the defined benefit obligation for the plan), the actuary should consider whether the asset ceiling applies.
-The asset ceiling applies when the surplus exceeds the present value of economic benefits available to the reporting entity in the form of refunds from the plan or reductions in future contributions to the plan.
-If the asset ceiling applies – or the actuary is uncertain whether it applies – the actuary should seek guidance from the principal whether to apply International Financial Reporting Interpretations Committee Interpretation number 14 (IFRIC 14).
+Asset Ceiling – The asset ceiling is the present value of economic benefits available to the reporting entity in the form of refunds from the plan or reductions in future contributions to the plan.
+IAS 19 requires a reporting entity to recognize a net defined benefit asset at the lower of the surplus in the defined benefit plan and the asset ceiling.
+International Financial Reporting Interpretations Committee Interpretation number 14 (IFRIC 14) provides guidance on how to determine the asset ceiling.
+Unless the actuary is certain whether and how to apply the asset ceiling, having due regard to issues such as legal interpretation of the plan rules or any minimum funding requirements, the actuary should seek guidance from the principal whether and how to apply IFRIC 14.

-Attribution of Benefits to Service Periods – When advising the principal on the attribution of plan benefits to service periods, the actuary should exercise professional judgment to address plan designs whose treatment is not clear from IAS 19, such as how to attribute benefits if a benefit formula is expressed as a constant proportion of current salary.
+Attribution of Benefits to Service Periods – When advising the principal on the attribution of plan benefits to service periods, the actuary should exercise professional judgment to address plan designs whose treatment is not clear from IAS 19.

-Proportionality –The effort involved in measuring employee benefit obligations should be proportional to the level of accuracy established for the assignment, taking into account materiality.
-The actuary is not required to recommend a particular type of assumption or a more refined approach when, in the actuary’s professional judgment, its use is not expected to produce materially different results.
-For example, using a simplified approach to set the discount rate or assuming that all participants elect the most common option when a pension plan offers several actuarially equivalent life annuity payment options, may not produce IAS 19 results that are materially different from a more refined approach.
-In this paragraph, all references to materiality are with respect to the actuarial services (see paragraph 2.2.1).

 Communication

-Disclosures in the Report – In addition to complying with Section 3 of ISAP 1, the actuary should disclose in the report:
+Disclosures in the Report – In addition to complying with ISAP 1 Section 3.
+Communication, the actuary should disclose in the report:

-Any material deviation from the guidance in this ISAP, where materiality is with respect to the actuarial services (see paragraph 2.2.1) (1.3.3);
+Any material deviation from the guidance in this ISAP (1.3.);

-Any unresolved material errors, omissions, or non-conformance with IAS 19, other relevant IFRSs, or the reporting entity’s accounting policies (2.3);

-Any reliance on the principal’s representations regarding constructive obligations (2.4); and
+Any reliance on the principal’s representations regarding constructive obligations (2.4.); and

-Any information regarding a change in the process for selecting assumptions that is requested to be disclosed (2.6.8).
+Any information regarding a change in the process for selecting assumptions that is requested to be disclosed (2.6.7.).